sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

     local servers = { 'perlpls' }  -- this will connect to the Perl Language Server (PLS) --local servers = { 'perlls' } -- uncomment this line to use the Perl::LanguageServer language server instead
     ```
-* Note that we can add more than one languager server here.
+* Note that we can add more than one language server here.
 Just add the name of it to the comma separated list
     * consult the language server documenation for the name
 * Now we are ready to connect to the server(s) by looping over the `servers` list:
     ```